sambanova/ai-starter-kit/post_call_analysis/README.md

 1- Pick your source (Audio or Transcription).
 You can upload your call audio recording or a CSV file containing the call transcription with diarization.
 Alternatively, you can select a preset/preloaded audio recording or a preset/processed call transcription.

-> The audio recording should be in .wav format and with a sample rate of 16000 Hz
+> The audio recording should be in .wav format

 2- Save the file and process it.
 If the input is an audio file, the processing step could take a couple of minutes to initialize the bash inference job in SambaStudio.
 Then you will see the following output structure.